 Conclusion

-In addition, some supply teachers have been forced to claim Universal Credit and there are those who have had to rely on the generosity of family and friends to make ends meet.
+As a consequence, a number of supply teachers are still in the position of having to make tough decisions about their expenditure, including a minority who have had to rely on food banks or the generosity of family and friends to make ends meet.

 There are concerns that these disparities in treatment are impacting disproportionately on women, Black and minority ethnic (BME) groups and disabled teachers, who are more likely to be employed as supply teachers.